Solar Power, Battery storage, Solar Hot Water and Heat Pump Frequently Asked Questions

 Electricity Meters

 Installation of a grid connected solar energy system usually means changing the electricity meter installed at your home.
-If you have either the old ‘rotating wheel’ type or a ‘one-way’ digital meter, this will be changed to a digital ‘import-export’ meter which measures both the energy you consume from the grid and any energy your solar generating system exports to the grid (you should only have to pay for the net energy you import from the grid, plus the inescapable supply charge).
-ETSA Utilities levy a fee for changing over to the import-export meter.
+If you have either the old ‘rotating wheel’ type or a ‘one-way’ digital meter, this will be changed to a smart ‘import-export’ meter which measures both the energy you consume from the grid and any energy your solar generating system exports to the grid (you should only have to pay for the net energy you import from the grid, plus the inescapable supply charge).
+Your solar retailer will arrange to install the new smart meter.

 Solar Hot Water – FAQ’s

-How much will a Solahart water heater save me?
+How much will a Solar water heater save me?

-This will vary depending on which part of Australia you live in, your current hot water system and hot water usage patterns, and the model of Solahart you install and of course your fuel tariff.
-For example, by installing a Solahart 302Kf Free Heat, one of our most efficient models, you can cut your water heating energy consumption by up to 90%* in the hotter parts (Zone 2) of the country, up to 75%* in the temperate parts (Zones 1 & 3) and up to 60%* in the cooler parts (zone 4).
+This will vary depending on which part of Australia you live in, your current hot water system and hot water usage patterns, and the model of Solar HWS you install and of course your current electricity/gas tariff.

-What are the environmental benefits of a Solahart water heater?
+What are the environmental benefits of a Solar water heater?

 Water heating accounts for almost 30% of the average household’s energy usage.
 Getting your hot water free from the sun not only saves energy, it also saves the greenhouse gas emissions that would have been produced in the generation of that energy.
-By replacing an electric storage water heater with a Solahart you can reduce greenhouse gas emissions by up to 3.5 tonnes a year depending on the system and your situation.
+By replacing an electric or gas water heater with a Solar HWS you can reduce greenhouse gas emissions by up to 3.5 tonnes a year depending on the system and your situation.
 That’s the equivalent of taking a small car off the road.
-In fact solar water heaters are so good for the environment that Renewable Energy Certificates and some government incentives exist to make it easier to get into solar hot water.
+In fact solar water heaters are so good for the environment that SA & federal government incentives exist to make it easier to get into solar hot water.

 What are Small Scale Technology Certificates (STCs)?